If I Take Photos of Really Good Photos, Will I Finally Have Good Photos?

 January 24, 2010

-But as I settle in to write up our visit, I notice that their website is indeed wack – it seems to have captured every single exhibition, poetry reading and musical performance from the last 2 years… Except for the photography exhibit we enjoyed there!
+But as I settle in to write up our visit, I notice that their website is indeed wack in early 2010– it seems to have captured every single exhibition, poetry reading and musical performance from the last 2 years… Except for the photography exhibit we enjoyed there!
 Way to make my “job” that much more difficult…

 We decided to have an artsy day in late January for no particular reason.
 After a stop at the nearby Loomis-Chaffee art gallery (CTMQ Visit here), we drove the short drive up through Windsor to the refurbished old Freight House and the large gallery of the WAC.

 The Center began in 2007 when a group of local citizens who were interested in securing a greater presence for the arts in the town came together to plan and present the works of local artists.
 In 2008, thanks to the Town of Windsor, the board of directors after a trial run, signed a five year lease for the use of the Freight House adjacent to the railroad tracks.